National Museum of Royal Navy Hartlepool: The learning and cultural campus of the north

 When complete, we envisage visitor numbers to the cultural and learning campus to increase to 100,000 per annum, from the current 50,000.

 The National Museum of the Royal Navy Hartlepool focuses on the story of the sailing Navy from c.
-1750 – 1850.
+1750-1850.
 It is the National Museum of the Royal Navy’s ambition to tell a broader story, particularly concentrating on the story of the Royal Navy in the modern age.

-The north east has a rich naval history, designing and building ships, providing bases and facilities for the Royal Navy, playing a major part in, and witnessing, extraordinary actions.
-The modern Royal Navy recruits half its people from the north of England so the Navy presence is powerful and ongoing, and the Royal Navy engages with almost every community in the north through it's programmes.
+The north east has a rich naval history - designing and building ships, providing bases and facilities for the Royal Navy, playing a major part in, and witnessing, extraordinary actions.
+The modern Royal Navy recruits half its people from the north of England, so the Navy presence is powerful and ongoing, and the Royal Navy engages with almost every community in the north through its programmes.

 Re-imagining the Site

-Our plan is to purchase the adjacent Vision Retail Park to provide new galleries to tell this modern navy story.
-This brings a disused building back into use and allows important objects which are not on display because of their size to be seen by the public.
-This will include a superb Rescue ship from World War Two, gun turrets from both World Wars, miniature submarines, aeroplanes, and missiles including a Polaris missile.
+Our plan is to purchase the adjacent Vision Retail Park, and create new galleries to tell the story of the modern Royal Navy.
+This will bring a disused building back into use, and allow us to display important large objects which require extra space.
+This will include a superb Rescue ship from World War Two, gun turrets from both World Wars, and miniature submarines, aeroplanes, and missiles, including a Polaris missile.
 This will be a major shift to the north for the National Museum of the Royal Navy.

 If you would like to help then please get in touch with Lesley-Anne Neville, Project Delivery Manager via email at Lesley-Anne.Neville@NMRN.org.uk